What Small Businesses Need to Know

 - Services for preventive care, wellness, and chronic disease management

 You’re not required to offer health care coverage to your part-time employees who work less than 20 hours a week.
-However, they’ll need coverage by March 31, 2014, or will have to pay a fine to the Internal Revenue Service.
-Those employees can buy an HMSA individual health plan directly from us or in the Hawai‘i Health Connector, the state’s online health insurance marketplace.
-Depending on their income, they could be eligible for financial help to pay for health insurance if they buy it in the Connector.
+However, if they don’t get coverage, they’ll have to pay a fine to the Internal Revenue Service (IRS).
+Those employees can buy an HMSA individual health plan directly from us or at healthcare.gov.
+Depending on their income, they could be eligible for financial help to pay for health insurance if they buy it healthcare.gov.

 To-do checklist for employers

 Health care reform requires you to: